Which of the following is the correct formula to calculate net sa... | Study Prep in Pearson+

 Understand the concept of Net Sales: Net Sales represent the actual revenue a company earns from its sales activities after accounting for deductions such as sales returns, allowances, and discounts.

-Identify the components of the formula: Sales Revenue is the total amount generated from sales before any deductions.
-Sales Returns and Allowances refer to refunds or reductions in price due to defective or unsatisfactory goods.
-Sales Discounts are reductions in price offered to customers for early payment or other reasons.
+Identify the components of the formula: Net Sales is calculated by starting with Sales Revenue and subtracting Sales Returns and Allowances, as well as Sales Discounts.

-Recognize the correct formula: Net Sales = Sales Revenue - Sales Returns and Allowances - Sales Discounts.
-This formula accounts for all deductions to arrive at the actual revenue earned.
+Break down the formula: The formula for Net Sales is expressed as: .
+This ensures that all deductions are properly accounted for.

-Break down the formula mathematically: Using MathML, the formula can be expressed as:
+Compare the given options: Evaluate each option provided in the problem and identify which one matches the correct formula for Net Sales.
+The correct formula is: Net Sales = Sales Revenue - Sales Returns and Allowances - Sales Discounts.

-Apply the formula to a scenario: To calculate Net Sales, subtract the total of Sales Returns and Allowances and Sales Discounts from the Sales Revenue.
-This ensures you account for all deductions and arrive at the accurate figure for Net Sales.
+Apply the formula in practice: To calculate Net Sales, gather the values for Sales Revenue, Sales Returns and Allowances, and Sales Discounts from the income statement or accounting records, and substitute them into the formula.

 Watch next